bi-labor/es-mssql/docs/elasticsearch/exercise4.md

   }
   ```

 Execute this query and verify the results.

+!!! example "SUBMISSION"
     Save the final query JSON as `ex4-a.json`.

 ## b) Who are the top **5** workers at _McDonalds_ aged between **18** and **30** with the best salaries?